visca-ai/deeppavlov-agent/docs/source/built_in/connectors.rst

     * ``output`` - list or dict, which will be passed to agent's callback as payload

-This example configuration represents a dummy service, representing skill:
+This example configuration represents a dummy service, representing crg:

 .. code:: json

-    {"skill": {
+    {"crg": {
         "connector": {
             "protocol": "python",
             "class_name": "PredefinedOutputConnector",